Course Outline

 - Definitive Laboratory Identification: Neisseria gonorrhoeae

-- The carbohydrate utilization reaction seen in the image will ALONE provide the necessary testing required for a definitive identification of N. gonorr...
+- True or False: The carbohydrate utilization reaction seen in the image will alone provide the necessary testing for definitive identification of N. go...

 - Acute Onset Pneumonia